 If your child receives $25,000 after paying all medical bills and attorney fees and costs, the settlement must be approved by a state Circuit Court judge.
 The judge will only approve the settlement if it’s in your child’s best interest.
 Court papers must be filed summarizing the settlement, followed by a hearing in front of the judge to make the final decision.

 Who protects the money?
-South Carolina law gives two options to protect a child’s injury settlement:
+South Carolina law gives three options to protect a child’s injury settlement:

 - Appoint a Conservator.
 A conservator is appointed in a separate proceeding in Probate Court to handle the child’s settlement money, often by depositing it in an interest-bearing bank account.
 The Spartanburg Probate Court generally requires court approval before the conservator uses any of the money.
 A parent can be a conservator, if qualified.
 A conservator must obtain a probate bond, an insurance policy that pays the child if the conservator mismanages or steals the money.
 This increases case expenses.
 The conservator must also file a yearly report with the Probate Court, accounting for the money.
 When the child turns 18, the conservator is required to give all the remaining money to the child.